 Alcohol distribution in the United States operates within a three-tiered system.
 The system consists of producers, distributors, and producers.
 All of which have different roles and responsibilities toward each other.

-Producers make the alcohol, then sell it to distributors.
+Producers make the alcohol, then sell it to wholesale food distribution businesses.
 The distributor then distributes and sells the alcohol to retailers like bars, restaurants, or liquor stores.
 Finally, consumers, like yourself, purchase alcohol from retailers.

 If you're looking to become a distributor, it's important for you to know what your job is: buying alcohol from producers and reselling it to chosen merchants and wholesalers.
 Your customers may be any number of people, from fellow alcohol distributors to partner retailers.